James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Auto-Editor](https://github.com/WyattBlue/auto-editor)

 By passing `--edit` option, you can remove unwanted parts identified by motion or audio.
-It can import clip with
+It can import clip with "cut-out"

 #### [Pictory](https://pictory.ai/)